• Free Shipping

 Natural calming aids can work wonders for dogs with separation anxiety. iKarmel's Calming Chews are specially formulated to reduce stress without causing drowsiness.
 These vet-approved supplements combine powerful ingredients like:

-With regular use, these treats support better mood stability, making them a great addition to your dog's routine.
+With regular use, these natural calming treats support better mood stability, making them a great addition to your dog's routine.

 1. How long does it take to treat separation anxiety in dogs?